C/2018 C2 (Lemmon)

 C/2018 C2 (Lemmon) is a hyperbolic comet (previously classified as A/2018 C2, a hyperbolic asteroid).
-It was first observed on 5 February 2018 by the Mount Lemmon Survey conducted at the Mount Lemmon Observatory near Tucson, Arizona, in the United States.
+It was first observed on 5 February 2018 by the Mount Lemmon Survey conducted at the Mount Lemmon Observatory near Tucson, Arizona.
 The discovery was announced on 4 March 2018 along with another hyperbolic object, A/2017 U7.
 Based on the absolute magnitude of 15.1, it may measure several kilometers in diameter.
 On 22 March 2018 it was determined to be a hyperbolic comet.

 Orbit

 While near perihelion, A/2018 C2's heliocentric orbit is not bound to the Solar System, unlike ʻOumuamua, it is not an interstellar object.
 The heliocentric eccentricity drops below 1 starting with an epoch of January 2023, when it is 13.8 AU from the Sun, making the orbit bound to the Sun before it leaves the planetary region of the Solar System.
 The more stable barycentric orbit of A/2018 C2, shows that it is only a very distant small Solar System body, approaching as far as 50,000 AU from the Sun, around the distance of the Oort Cloud.
 It had an orbital period of millions of years until the current approach to the Solar System, where perturbations will shorten the orbit drastically to about 5,200 AU, with an orbital period of 130,000 years.
 Hui Man-To calculated that the comet would have its next perihelion after 130 to 140 thousands years, at a distance of about 2 AU.